GoogleCloudPlatform/python-docs-samples/appengine/standard/firebase/firenotes/README.md

 1. Within a virtualenv, install the dependencies to the backend service:

         pip install -r requirements.txt -t lib
-        pip install pycrypto

-    Although the pycrypto library is built in to the App Engine standard environment, it will not be bundled until deployment since it is platform-dependent.
-Thus, the app.yaml file includes the bundled version of pycrypto at runtime, but you still need to install it manually to run the application on the App Engine local development server.

 1. [Add Firebase to your app.](https://firebase.google.com/docs/web/setup#add_firebase_to_your_app)
 1. Add your Firebase project ID to the backend’s `app.yaml` file as an